This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias #PersilLaundry

 To really start fighting that mold and mildew, sprinkle the inside of the gasket with baking soda and start scrubbing with your rag dipped in the vinegar.
 Most of it will wipe right up.

 For the tough spots, you can grab a toothbrush and scrub.
-The combination of the baking soda, vinegar and toothbrush really is the secret sauce when you’re cleaning your washing machine.
+The combination of baking soda, vinegar, and toothbrush really is the secret sauce when you’re cleaning your washing machine.

 Toss the rest of your baking soda into the drum of the washing machine along with any towels or rags you used.